BlaqueDevs/se-assignment-day-4-software-project-management-Oumatedy/README.md

 To describe my software solution effectively without technical jargon, I will focus on the problem it solves, the impact it creates, and how users benefit.
 Here's a simple framework:

-1️⃣ Start with the Problem
+i) Start with the Problem

 👉 What challenge does the software address?

-2️⃣ Highlight the Solution
+ii) Highlight the Solution

 👉 How does the software solve the problem in a unique or effective way?

-3️⃣ Emphasize the Impact
+iii) Emphasize the Impact

 👉 How will users’ lives improve because of this solution?